How to Apply

 2. Apply Online

-All taught applications must be made online on Postgraduate Applications Centre (PAC).
-You may apply for up to 3 taught courses in your application (applicants are limited to one application per year).
+All taught applications must be made online at the UCC application portal.
+You may apply for up to 2 taught courses in your application (applicants are limited to one application per year).
 There is a €50 application fee for all courses apart from the Education - Professional Master of Education - (Secondary School/Post-Primary Teacher Training) which has a €100 application fee.

-Information on closing dates can be found here.
+Information on EU application closing dates can be found here

 All Non-EU applicants must apply through the International Education Office.